AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/development-guidelines.md

 `https://dev-console/-<namespace>.<cluster>.dev.adobeaemcloud.com`

-As a shortcut, the following Cloud Manager CLI command can be used to launch the AEM as a Cloud Service Developer console based on an environment parameter described below:
+As a shortcut, the following Cloud Manager CLI command can be used to launch the AEM as a Cloud Service Developer Console based on an environment parameter described below:

 `aio cloudmanager:open-developer-console <ENVIRONMENTID> --programId <PROGRAMID>`